alvineebai/Alvine-kubernetes/17-Helm/readme.md

 You could get all these commands and more from the Helm cheat sheet: [Link here](https://helm.sh/docs/intro/cheatsheet/)

-### Lab 1: Deploy Wordpress using Helm
+**Note: Before getting to the Lab, make sure your EKS cluster is up and accessible.**

-### Lab 2: Use helm to install prometheus and grafana in your cluster for monitoring:
+### Practice 1 : Use helm to install prometheus and grafana in your cluster for monitoring:

+1.
-helm repo add prometheus-community https://prometheus-community.github.io/helm-charts helm repo update kubectl create ns monitoring helm install prometheus --namespace monitoring prometheus-community/kube-prometheus-stack
+helm repo add prometheus-community https://prometheus-community.github.io/helm-charts helm repo update

+Create the namespace and install the app kubectl create ns monitoring helm install prometheus --namespace monitoring prometheus-community/kube-prometheus-stack

 Use the prometheus grafana stack for monitoring kubernetes cluster live

-kubectl get pods -n monitoring

-kubectl get svc -n monitoring   ## Get the details of prometheus-grafana service

-kubectl edit service prometheus-grafana -n monitoring # change to LoadBalancer
+kubectl get pods -n monitoring kubectl get svc -n monitoring   ## Get the details of prometheus-grafana service kubectl edit service prometheus-grafana -n monitoring # change to LoadBalancer

 ** Official gihub repo for prometheus and grafana